"Guarding the Sabbath" Series

 The question of "what are appropriate activities for Shabbat?" never seems to go away.
 Debate rages over the instructions of Shabbat.
 People want to know what followers of Messiah should be doing and what they should not be doing on this set-apart day.
 Yet, these same people frequently don't want to change their habits.
 They typically want their ears tickled and their backs scratched.
 They want some authoritative permission to do their own thing on the seventh day.

-So the question gets re-asked: What can I do on Sabbath?
-The answer to this question is not found in a long list of "do"s and "don't"s.
+So the question gets asked over and over again: What can I do on Sabbath?
+The answer to this question is not found in a long list of do's and don'ts.
 It is not resolved by issuing decrees and regulations about how far you can walk and how much energy can be exerted before "work" takes place and you are found in violation.
-The key is to understand the intention of the day and then to examine the pertinent Scriptures with an eye on the picture that Shabbat is a rehearsal for the future inheritance.
-Furthermore, one could legitimately ask, "what would (did) Messiah do on Shabbat?" which will provide invaluable insight into the meaning and intention of the Sabbath day.

-A theme which runs throughout Scripture with regard to the Sabbath is that Yahuwah has set the seventh day aside for man to fellowship with him.
-"The Sabbath was made for man" (Mark 2:27).
+The first insight we get from the Master Yehoshua Messiah about the Sabbath is that the Sabbath was made for man.
+This theme which runs throughout Scripture with regard to the Sabbath is that Yahuwah has set the seventh day aside for man to seek fellowship with his Creator.
+"The Sabbath was made for man" Yehoshua said (Mark 2:27).
 In the plan of Yahuwah, he made heaven and earth in six days and then set apart the seventh for rest.
 Man was made on the sixth day and then had fellowship with the Creator on the next - the seventh day.
-This is the pattern for all mankind.
+The Sabbath was instituted on the seventh day of Creation week to establish a pattern for all mankind.
 And this is because the Creator made man in his own image and he seeks to have friendship with and provide fellowship to man.

 Each of the themes of the Sabbath echo the message that Elohim seeks our fellowship.
 Creation and Redemption are two of the major theses of Shabbat.
 We see this in the two versions of the 4th Word (4th commandment):